Henrkkn/Henrkkn/README.md

 Upcoming projects:
 - THETA Model for Forecasting and utilizing pipeline
-- LTSM Forecasting in the stock market
+- LSTM Forecasting in the stock market
 - Deepdive into Exponentially Weighted Moving Average (EWMA) for Forecasting
 - Gradient Boosting Decision Tree
 - The Bachelor thesis: Utilizing four different machine learning algorithms for prediction of bank term deposits from the public